Six Word Stories

 2007 A Warm-up Blog

-As a journalism student, I started writing and publishing six word stories and haiku poems to get in the groove of writing.
+As a journalism student, I started writing and publishing six-word stories and haiku poems to get in the groove of writing.
 This version only included my stories.
 I experimented with Wordpress theme development, but it was really all about writing content for me.
-AdWords were also added to the pages, but I didn’t get any meaningful traffic to make ads worth the include.
+AdWords were also added to the pages, but I didn’t get any meaningful traffic to make the ads worth including.

 2008 The First Project

 I wanted to allow anyone to post stories, so I started a basic vanilla PHP project.
-There was no authentication and visitors could post anonymously under any author name they wanted.
-Authorization for writing with provided by Recaptcha to stop any spam bots.
+There was no authentication, and visitors could post anonymously under any author name they wanted.
+I used Recaptcha to stop any spam bots from posting stories.

 2009 “A Literary Twitter Client and Viewer”

 By this time, I was working as a professional developer and had experience working on a Ruby on Rails project.
-Peep Code had released a screencast called “Meet Sinatra” (which is still available on the web, though now at PluralSight), and after watching it, I wanted to experiment with Sinata.
+Peep Code had released a screencast called “Meet Sinatra,” and after watching it, I wanted to experiment with Sinata.

 This was the first unpublished iteration.
-This version would show tweets that were tagged #sixwordstory on twitter, and after you have authorized with Twitter, you could post new stories with which were automatically tagged and tweeted.
+This version would show tweets that were tagged #sixwordstory on Twitter.
+You could post new stories from the website, and they were automatically tagged and tweeted if you signed in with your Twitter account.

 2010 Inspiring Stories

 I was still thinking of Six Word Stories as a project and not a technology test bed at this time.
 I iterated on the previous Sinatra version, but it now included a database.
-Twitter was now just for auth and for outreach (but automatic tweeting of the story was optional now).
+Twitter was now just for authentication and outreach (but automatic tweeting of the story was now optional).

 The compelling feature for this version included pulling in photos from Flickr that had a Creative Commons license with the idea that people would create a story based on the photo.
-However, I started to get hung up on the edge cases like, “what should it do if the Flickr user deletes the picture?”
+However, I started to get hung up on the edge cases like, “What should it do if the Flickr user deletes the picture?
+Should I download and cache the photo?”

 This version, like the previous, never shipped.
 I was also starting to wish I had started with a more batteries-included framework like Rails instead of Sinatra, which put the project on hold.